-Join us for a new series of engaging online workshops designed to equip educators with the latest strategies to create inclusive classrooms, foster students' skills and independence, and build well-structured learning environments where ALL learners can succeed.
+Join us for a fee-based series of engaging online workshops designed to equip educators with the latest strategies to create inclusive classrooms, foster students' skills and independence, and build well-structured learning environments where ALL learners can succeed.

 -